kuritsu/pozoledf/README.md

   - Run [install-k8s-api-server.sh](https://github.com/kuritsu/pozoledf-chef-install/tree/main/scripts/install-k8s-api-server.sh) on the k8s api-server machine.
   - Run [install-k8s-worker.sh](https://github.com/kuritsu/pozoledf-chef-install/tree/main/scripts/install-k8s-worker.sh) on the worker machines, it can also run on the api-server one.

-Before running any of the scripts below, **read carefully all the instructions and requirements written down as comments at beginning of each script**.
+Before running any of the scripts above, **read carefully all the instructions and requirements written down as comments at beginning of each script**.

 You will use your Chef Infra Server/Automate to monitor the status of your nodes,